Ayodhya Ring Road

 Confirm ROW buffer on both sides of each bridge crossing

-The ADA expanded its planning area to 873 sq km in 2025, incorporating 343 villages from Basti and Gonda.
+The ADA (Ayodhya Development Authority) expanded its planning area to 873 sq km in 2025, incorporating 343 villages from Basti and Gonda.
 Most of those villages have no sanctioned layouts under the Ayodhya Master Plan 2031.
 Brokers are selling agricultural parcels in these newly incorporated zones as "ADA area" plots.
 That description is accurate but meaningless for development until ADA notifies a layout.
 Buying agricultural land in a newly incorporated village on the expectation of residential conversion is a speculative bet, not a titled development site.

 Where Real Demand Is Building Along the Northern and Southern Bypass